Prinsphield/DNA-GAN/README.md

 ![](http://quicklatex.com/cache3/05/ql_088d41851d100d390593490aaa154d05_l3.png) and swapping
 two pieces, we could obtain another two DNA pieces.
 Therefore, we could obtain four images through an decoder.
 The reconstruction loss is used to ensure the consistency between A1 and A, B1 and B.
-The adversarial discriminator loss helps generate images A2 and B2 that are with novel i-th attribute.
+The adversarial discriminator loss helps generate novel images A2 and B2.
 Through iterative training, DNA-GAN is able to disentangle all factors of variations.

 ### Requirement